How to Measure the Success of Your Employer Branding Efforts

 8:03

-• Track employee retention rates and engagement levels to gauge internal satisfaction.
+• Track employee retention and satisfaction rates to gauge internal perception and cultural health.

-Are your employer's branding efforts yielding the desired results?
+Are your employer branding efforts yielding the desired results?
 If you're unsure, fear not because you're in the right place.

 Want to learn more about how you can use Inbound Marketing techniques to build your brand's credibility?